Ángel Rodríguez (motorcyclist)

-In 2007 he went to CEV, doing a great season in his first season in a 600cc bike.
+In 2007, Rodríguez went to CEV, doing a great season in his first season in a 600cc bike.
 He finished third due to an injury.

 In 2008, Rodríguez became the 600cc Spanish National Champion winning all races and doing all poles of the championship and he became European Champion, too, winning this championship against some riders who rode in World SSP.
 He also made three World Supersport appearances with his CEV bike doing 2 top 10 in 3 races.
 After this amazing season, some World SSP and World SBK were interested in signing him and also Aspar Team had some conversations with Angel for race in 2009 MotoGP season, but due to sponsors problems he did not sign with any of this teams.

-In 2009 he won the three races and he did the three poles in Spanish championship, but after that he stopped racing due to problems with RFME and for not having support of sponsors to be back at the world championship.
+In 2009, Rodríguez won the three races and he did the three poles in Spanish championship, but after that he stopped racing due to problems with RFME and for not having support of sponsors to be back at the world championship.

-In 2012 he was back in World Moto2 but after the first races he decided to finish the contract with his team because they did not have the equipment for fighting for the top 5.
+In 2012, Rodríguez was back in World Moto2 but after the first races he decided to finish the contract with his team because they did not have the equipment for fighting for the top 5.

-After that Angel went to FIM CEV and rode with the old Suzuki, with amazing results including one pole and one victory and earning the track record in Alcarras Circuit.
+After that, Rodríguez went to FIM CEV and rode with the old Suzuki, with amazing results including one pole and one victory and earning the track record in Alcarras Circuit.

-In 2016 and 2017 he has finished third in CEV having good results in the category with many podiums and being one of references of the category.
+In 2016 and 2017, Rodríguez finished third in CEV having good results in the category with many podiums and being one of references of the category.